microsoft/Web-Dev-For-Beginners/2-js-basics/README.md

 # Introduction to JavaScript

-JavaScript is the language of the web.
+JavaScript is the language of the web.it is mostly used to keep the people interacted with the website.
 In these four lessons, you'll learn its basics.

 ### Topics